zerothi/sisl/docs/installation.rst

 .. code-block:: bash

    pip install sisl
+   # or
+   pip install sisl[analysis]

 :code:`pip` will automatically install the required dependencies.
 The optional dependencies will be used if later installed.

+The latter installation call also installs :code:`tqdm` and :code:`xarray` which are part of extended analysis methods.
+These are not required and may be installed later if their usage is desired.

 conda
 -----